willfaught/go-guide/README.md

         // Validate validates t.
 Returns ErrIDInvalid if ID is invalid. func (t T2) Validate() error

-- SHOULD document bugs with `// BUG: ...` and `// BUG(user-who-understands-bug): ...` comments

-         // BUG: F returns an error if called twice.
-         // BUG(someuser): F returns an error if called twice.

 - SHOULD document issues and tasks with `// TODO: ...` and `// TODO(user-who-understands-todo): ...` comments

          // TODO: Add type for X.